gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/pivot_table.md

 **Example 2:** In the following code sample:
 * The width of all the measure columns is set to the value of the `width` prop passed to `newWidthForAllMeasureColumns` (see [Manual resizing](#manual-resizing)).
-* However, the `newWidthForSelectedColumns` prop overrides the value set by `newWidthForAllMeasureColumns` for the measure columns that are defined in the call to `newWidthForSelectedColumns`.
-Notice that the `width` prop passed to `newWidthForSelectedColumns` is set to `"auto"` and not to a number as in **Example 1**.
+* However, the `setNewWidthForSelectedColumns` prop overrides the value set by `newWidthForAllMeasureColumns` for the measure columns that are defined in the call to `setNewWidthForSelectedColumns`.
+Notice that the `width` prop passed to `setNewWidthForSelectedColumns` is set to `"auto"` and not to a number as in **Example 1**.
 This means that at the initial rendering these measure columns will be resized to fit the content (see [Auto resizing](#auto-resizing)), while all the other measure columns will be set to the width defined by `newWidthForAllMeasureColumns`.
 * All the attribute columns, if any, are resized to fit the content (see [Auto resizing](#auto-resizing)).

 ```jsx